-We utilize transition metal catalysts and catalytic methodologies for small molecule syntheses with an emphasis on sustainable and/or renewable routes.
-Current projects include photoredox and electrochemical cross-coupling reactions, conversion of lignin biomass to renewable fuels, and photoelectrochemical production of molecular hydrogen.
+We design transition metal catalysts and catalytic methodologies for small molecule activations.
+A focus of the group is the characterization and utilization of hybrid molecular/heterogeneous catalysts.
+Current projects include cross-coupling catalysis and electrosynthesis, conversion of lignin biomass to renewable fuels, and photoredox catalysis.

 Biomass Conversion: The lignocellulose component of biomass is typically comprised of three parts, cellulose (40-50% by weight), hemicellulose (25-35%) and lignin (15-20%).
 The lignin component of lignocellulose is typically treated as a waste component.
 However, the catalytic depolymerization of naturally occurring lignin results in a variety of oxygenated monomers that include, but are not limited to, phenol, benzyl alcohol, benzoic acid, benzaldehyde, and various ketones.
 The presence of these oxygenated substituents decreases the energy density of lignin, thus hindering the ability to use lignin effectively as a fuel.
 The high oxygen content also leads to instability and inherent difficulty to store oxygenates, which represents a major challenge in the ability to use lignin as a renewable chemical feedstock.
 Our group has focused on the design and synthesis of catalysts able to selectively deoxygenate lignin monomers without over-hydrogenation of the aromatic rings.
-First generation catalysts from our lab have exhibited excellent catalytic activity towards model lignin monomers, with the complete selectivity towards hydrodeoxygenation, even at room temperature.
-Our work now focuses on heterogenizing our selective molecular catalysts for easier incorporation of our catalysts into traditional industrial reaction vessels.
+First generation catalysts from our lab have exhibited excellent selectivity for the catalytic hydrodeoxygenation of model lignin monomers.
+Synthesizing a hybrid catalyst from this first-generation homogeneous catalyst has led to an increase in observed catalytic activity and stability, highlighting some of the advantages of our hybrid catalyst approach.